 Water has a way of luring us in, whether we’re going on a beach vacation or taking relaxing laps in the gym pool.
-If you want to spend your four college years near the water, and all that it has to offer—from fishing to rowing—taking a closer look at these 10 universities and colleges, each of which offers it’s own unique water experience.
+If you want to spend your four college years near the water, and all that it has to offer—from fishing to rowing—taking a closer look at these 10 universities and colleges, each of which offers their own unique water sports and experiences.

 USC Columbia – Bass Fishing

 The University of South Carolina is located in Columbia, the heart and capital of South Carolina.
 USC is a beautiful, historically preserved campus with more than 400 student organizations that include intramural sports, clubs, fraternities, and sororities in addition to athletics.

 The Anglers are USC’s official competitive bass fishing team and they offer an extra-curricular learning experience in the field of competitive bass fishing.
 If you grew up enjoying angling, and have are familiar with the sport of bass fishing, this may be a perfect fit for you.

 Georgetown University is located in the thriving capital of our country; Washington D.C.
 Georgetown is a private university and one of the world’s leading academic and research institutions, offering a unique educational experience.

 In addition to notable academics, Georgetown is home to an award-winning sailing team with 14 national championships and three-match racing national titles to their name.

 Texas A&M – Swimming

 Texas A&M was the first public institution of higher learning in Texas and is located in College Station.
 While Texas A&M is a research-intensive university, they also have more than 1,000 student organizations.
 Swimming is just one of the many sports at Texas A&M ad the swimming and diving team here is one of the best in the SEC.
 Members in the past have broken countless swimming records, offering you a chance to be part of collegiate swimming history.